Can Illegal Immigrants Get Health Insurance?

 Undocumented immigrants often rely on safety net programs, community health clinics, and charity care to access healthcare services.
 However, these options are not comprehensive and may not provide the same level of coverage as traditional health insurance.

-Efforts to expand healthcare access for undocumented immigrants, such as state-level initiatives, are important steps towards addressing this issue.
-However, there is still much work to be done to ensure that all individuals, regardless of immigration status, have access to affordable and comprehensive healthcare.
+Efforts to expand healthcare access for undocumented immigrants, such as state-level initiatives, are essential steps toward addressing this issue.
+However, much work must be done to ensure that all individuals, regardless of immigration status, access affordable and comprehensive healthcare.

 Key Takeaways: Can Illegal Immigrants Get Health Insurance?